Going for the One: Release and commercial reception

-Reception
+Critical reception

-In his review for Los Angeles Times, Steve Pond believed the album succeeds because the band had "lowered rather than raised its sights.
-By going back to basics rather than trying to top its previous 'extravaganzas', Yes has produced its most appealing collection" since Close to the Edge.
-He praised the "refreshing energy" the album brings, but noted their "kitchen-sink approach to song-writing, throwing everything into a composition but sometimes failing to smoothly integrate the disparate elements".
-In Record Mirror, reviewer Robin Smith gave the album five "+", the highest ranking which means "Unbeatable".
-He praised the title track, which opens the album with "an uncharacteristic piece of boogie" and has atmosphere and an effective ending.
-Smith concluded that with the album, "Yes dispel all your fears that the band are over the hill and finished [...] they're back stronger than ever."
-Billboard gave a positive review, noting the band "is clearly going all out here to create its most ambitious and awesome work yet", and picked the title track, "Wonderous Stories", and "Awaken" as the best cuts.
+Upon release, the album garnered positive reviews from contemporary music critics.
+Writing for the Los Angeles Times, Steve Pond asserted that the album succeeded because the band had "lowered rather than raised its sights.
+By going back to basics rather than trying to top its previous 'extravaganzas', Yes has produced its most appealing collection" since Close to the Edge (1972).
+Pond praised the "refreshing energy" of the performances but observed a "kitchen-sink approach to song-writing, throwing everything into a composition but sometimes failing to smoothly integrate the disparate elements."
+In Record Mirror, reviewer Robin Smith awarded the album a five-star "+" rating, the publication's highest designation.
+Smith lauded the title track as "an uncharacteristic piece of boogie" boasting a potent atmosphere and effective ending, concluding that the record "dispel[s] all your fears that the band are over the hill and finished [...] they're back stronger than ever."

+Billboard also published a favourable review, noting that the band was "clearly going all out here to create its most ambitious and awesome work yet," selecting the title track, "Wonderous Stories", and "Awaken" as the album's standout cuts.
+Reviewing the record for Rolling Stone in September 1977, John Swenson warmly declared that "Yes finds a remedy for cosmic doldrums," arguing that the band successfully re-established their musical relevance by balancing virtuoso, high-end studio technology with accessible melodic structures.